 Its main unique feature is its geological structure.
 It mainly consists of two types of rock: volcanic and dolomite rock.
 Volcanic rock is metamorphosed rock, very hard and resistant to weather conditions.
 Dolomite rock is a type of limestone with very high magnesium levels.

-• The geological processes that created the Dolomites took place during the Permian-Triassic period (200-265 million years ago).
-Under the great marine sedimentary layer, they remained undisturbed for over 100 million years.
+• The geological processes that created the Dolomites occurred during the Permian-Triassic period (200-265 million years ago).
+They remained undisturbed under the tremendous marine sedimentary layer for over 100 million years.

-• In the Tertiary period (60 and 5 million years ago), the collision of the African continent (tectonic plate) pushing northward and the European continent deformed the earth's crust, and huge mountains of sediment pushed up into the European Alps.
+• In the Tertiary period (60 and 5 million years ago), the collision of the African continent (tectonic plate) pushing northward and the European continent deformed the earth's crust.
+Vast mountains of sediment pushed up into the European Alps.
 The Alps, including the Dolomites, were created during this Tertiary period of mountain building.

-Fossils are often found in the rocks of the Dolomites - as most of the rocks are covered by many meters of marine sediment.
+Fossils are often found in the rocks of the Dolomites - as most of the stones are covered by many meters of marine sediment.

 Hiking in the Dolomites